Fine Arts Commission

 The Fine Arts Commission promotes interest in cultural and arts activities in the Village.
 Some of the responsibilities of the Commission include promoting the work of private organizations and individual volunteers within the Village who are active in the fine arts, and encouraging the cooperation of public and private agencies, as well as the general public, in supporting cultural enrichment within the Village.

-Each year, the Fine Arts Commission awards the Award for Artistic Excellence to a Skokie resident who has contributed to the visual, performing, musical or literary arts.
-View recipients of this prestigious award.
+Each year, the Fine Arts Commission awards the Award for Artistic Excellence to a Skokie resident and to one Skokie group that has made significant contributions to the visual, performing, musical or literary arts in the community.
+View past recipients of this prestigious award.
+Nominations for the 2020 Skokie Award for Artistic Excellence are currently being accepted.
+The deadline to submit an award nomination is April 1, 2020.

 Grants for Skokie Schools and Arts Organizations